Stratifications in good reductions of Shimura varieties of abelian type: Ekedahl-Oort stratifications

-\begin{proof} For (1), all the statements but non-emptiness follows from \cite{EOZ}.
-To see the non-emptiness of E-O strata, by Theorem \ref{cent for Hodge}, each central leaf in the basic locus is non-empty, and by the proof of \cite{VW} Proposition 9.17, the minimal E-O stratum is a central leaf and hence non-empty.
+\begin{proof} For (1), all the statements but non-emptiness follows from \cite{EOZ} Theorem 4.1.2 and Proposition 4.1.4: $p>2$ was assumed there, but by \cite{2-adic int} section 3, the arguments in \cite{EOZ} also work when $p=2$.
+To see the non-emptiness of E-O strata when $p>2$, by Theorem \ref{cent for Hodge}, each central leaf in the basic locus is non-empty, and by the proof of \cite{VW} Proposition 9.17, the minimal E-O stratum is a central leaf and hence non-empty.
 By flatness of $\zeta$, all the E-O strata are non-empty.

 For (2), by \cite{Hasse invariants} Theorem 3.3.1 (2), each E-O is a locally closed subscheme of an affine scheme, and hence quasi-affine. \end{proof}

 When the prime to $p$ level $K^p$ varies, by construction the Ekedahl-Oort strata $\ES_{K_pK^p, \overline{\kappa}}^w$ are invariant under the prime to $p$ Hecke action.
 In this way we get also the Ekedahl-Oort stratification on $\ES_{K_p,\overline{\kappa}}=\varprojlim_{K^p}\ES_{K_pK^p,\overline{\kappa}}$.